stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Repository
 ---

 ``BIOS_mod/`` folder.
-This folder contains latest RBA AMI BIOS mod with all required unlocked options.
+This folder contains the latest RBA AMI BIOS mod with all the required unlocked options.

-This BIOS mod actual only for Razer Blade Advanced early 2019 with
+This BIOS mod is actual only for Razer Blade Advanced early 2019 with

 | | Version |
 | ---: | :--- |